wladsoncedraz/poc-sqs/README.md

 To prepare the local environment for integrating with AWS SQS and configuring the required credentials, follow the steps below:

 ### 1. Create an AWS Account
-If you don¡¯t already have an AWS account:
+If you don't already have an AWS account:
 - Visit [AWS Signup](https://aws.amazon.com/) and complete the registration process.
 - Once created, log in to the **AWS Management Console**.